hungsu/digital_garden/src/site/notes/Advice/Advice for writing better note titles.md

 - Focus on the process, not on goals
 But I later rewrote it to be this:
 - Travelling hopefully is better than arriving.
 In addition, use a tool that does not punish you for changing your titles.
-One such tool is Confluence, which changes your URL if you update the title.
+One such tool is [[Private/Confluence\|Confluence]], which changes your URL if you update the title.

 ## Anti guidelines